 What is the Best Wood for Smoking Cheese?

-In my opinion, the best wood for cheese is apple wood.
+The best wood for smoking cheese is Apple wood.
 It will give the cheese a crisp but not overpowering smoke flavor.
 I recommend using apple wood pellets in the A-Maze-N pellet smoker.
-Fruit woods are generally considered mild on the taste scale.
-They can make cheese taste acidic if you over smoke the cheese.
-Using my method with pellets and the A-Maze-N smoker will help keep your smoker’s internal temperature down below 100 degrees.
+Using this method will help keep your internal smoker temperature down below 100 degrees.

 How to Cold Smoke Cheese